exasol/public-knowledgebase/Support-and-Services/usage-insights-hub-faq.md

 * https://letsencrypt.org/certs/lets-encrypt-r3-cross-signed.pem
 * Agent certificate lifetime 356 days, will be renewed with each new agent release

-On top of that each Exasol cluster is using a unique user + password combination in order to authenticate at harvester.exasol.com only if certificates + user + password do match monitoring data will flow into our monitoring platform.
+On top of that each Exasol cluster is using a unique user + password combination in order to authenticate at harvester.exasol.com only if certificates + user + password do match monitoring data will flow into our platform.

 ### SOCKS5 Proxy support